jaskeerat789/tracing/README.md

 # Into to distributed tracing
 Distributed tracing, also called distributed request tracing, is a method used to profile and monitor applications, especially those built using a microservices architecture.
 Distributed tracing helps pinpoint where failures occur and what causes poor performance.
-We use [opentelemetry standards](https://opentelemetry.io/) and [Jaeger UI](https://www.jaegertracing.io/) in this setup.
+We have used [opentelemetry standards](https://opentelemetry.io/) and [Jaeger UI](https://www.jaegertracing.io/) in this setup.

 ## Architecture